Why We Started

 Mid-Life Women

 Mid-Life Women began as a passion project during the COVID-19 pandemic.
-While we were all navigating the realities of a global pandemic, economic crisis, and racial justice reckoning, we saw how women 50 and beyond faced a deeper challenge that lies at the heart of all others—a crisis of loneliness and isolation.
+As we navigated a global health crisis, economic uncertainty, and a racial justice reckoning, we witnessed how women 50 and beyond were facing an even deeper challenge—one that sits at the heart of so many others: loneliness and isolation.

-Our origin was derived from one simple idea; to use storytelling as a way to connect and revolutionize the culture around women and aging by sparking conversation and inspiring action in the many different settings and roles we inhabit.
+Our origin grew from one simple idea: to use storytelling as a way to connect and to revolutionize the culture around women and aging.
+By sharing our stories, we spark conversation, deepen understanding, and inspire action across the many roles and spaces we inhabit.

-Since we must be heard to be seen, storytelling is a powerful tool for beginning our work together and igniting a shared understanding and collective consciousness that opens us up to the possibilities before us.
-From there, it will be on us to imagine and create the steps we’ll need to take to truly build the life that we are yearning for.
+Since we must be heard to be seen, storytelling is a powerful place to begin.
+It helps ignite a shared understanding and collective consciousness that opens us to new possibilities.
+From there, it becomes up to us to imagine—and create—the steps needed to truly build the lives we are yearning for.

-The complexity and severity of some of the challenges we’re facing at 50 and beyond can seem overwhelming.
-But when we bring empathy, mutuality, vulnerability, and curiosity to our connections, we feel seen, validated, and understood.
+The complexity and severity of the challenges we face at 50 and beyond can feel overwhelming.
+But when we bring empathy, mutuality, vulnerability, and curiosity into our connections, something shifts.
+We feel seen.
+We feel validated.
+We feel understood.

 Join us.
-Let’s stand tall together to see, hear, and understand each other.
-When we put connections and self-care at the center of everything we do, the benefits for ourselves, our families, and our work, are beyond measure.
+Let’s stand tall together—to see, hear, and understand one another.
+When connection and self-care are placed at the center of everything we do, the benefits for ourselves, our families, and our work are beyond measure.

 Stories have to be told or they die, and when they die, we can’t remember who we are or why we’re here.